ityou-tech/snowflake-signup-automation/README.md

 ### Configuration

-The script now uses a configuration system that allows you to specify parameters in multiple ways:
+The script uses a configuration system that allows you to specify parameters in multiple ways:

 1. **Command-line arguments**: Provide parameters directly when running the script
 2. **Configuration file**: Use a JSON file to store configuration
-3. **Environment variables**: Set `SNOWFLAKE_FIRST_NAME`, `SNOWFLAKE_EMAIL`, etc.
-4. **Interactive prompts**: If required fields are missing, the script will prompt for input
+3. **Interactive prompts**: The script will prompt for input

 A sample configuration file `snowflake_config.json.example` is provided.
 You can copy this to `snowflake_config.json` and modify it with your details: